-None of the larvae of S. nonagrioides from the Northeast Iberia population which were not killed by the treatment with Cry1Ab in the dose-response bioassay (1003 larvae) could survive after 10 days feeding ad libitum on MON 810 tissue.
-Additionally, there was no survivor among the neonate larvae that were not used in these bioassays and that were exposed to MON 810 leaves.
+None of the larvae of S. nonagrioides from the Southwest and Central Iberia population which were not killed by the treatment with Cry1Ab in the dose-response bioassay and in the DD bioassay (847 and 803 larvae, respectively) could survive after 12 days feeding ad libitum on MON 810 tissue.
+Additionally, there was no survivor among the neonate larvae (about 3000) that were not used in these bioassays and that were exposed to MON 810 leaves.